Fenchel-Rockafellar Theorem in Infinite Dimensions via Generalized Relative Interiors: Convex Separation via Extended Relative Interiors and Fenchel-Rockafellar Theorem in LCTV Spaces

 Letting $\bar{x}^*:=-\bar{u}^*/\bar{\beta}$ and $\bar{\gg}:=-\gg$ brings us to the inequalities The first one in \eqref{eq-Inequal} shows that while the second inequality in \eqref{eq-Inequal} tells us that Thus $\alpha\le g_*(\ox^*)-f^*(\ox^*)$, which completes the proof of the theorem. $\h$

-In the rest of this subsection we present three useful consequences of Theorem~\ref{TheoFenchel}.
+In the rest of this subsection we present two useful consequences of Theorem~\ref{TheoFenchel}.
 The first result is based on the efficient condition for quasi-regularity via the {\em SNC property} from Definition~\ref{snc-conv}.

 \begin{Corollary} Let $X$ be a Hilbert space, and let $f\colon X\to(-\infty,\infty]$ and $g\colon X\to[-\infty,\infty)$ be as in Theorem~{\rm\ref{TheoFenchel}}.
 Suppose that all the sets $\dom (f)-\dom(g)$, $\epi(f)$, and $\epi (f)-\hypo(g)$ are closed and SNC with nonempty intrinsic relative interiors, and that the qualification condition is satisfied.
 Then we have the Fenchel duality \eqref{duality_Theo1}. \end{Corollary} {\bf Proof.} Theorem~\ref{quasi-reg} tells us that the sets $\dom(f)-\dom(g)$, $\epi(f)$, and $\epi(f)-\hypo(g)$ are quasi-regular under the imposed assumptions.
 Applying Theorem~\ref{TheoFenchel}, we arrive at the conclusion of the corollary. $\h$